-Find out how a Bakers Delight franchise works and how to apply, and compare your finance options below.
+Find out how a Bakers Delight franchise works and how to apply as well as compare your finance options below.

 How does a Bakers Delight franchise work?

-Bakers Delight operates on a franchise model, meaning potential business owners can purchase a bakery from the franchisor or another franchisee and are then charged with managing the business day-to-day.
+Bakers Delight operates on a franchise model, meaning potential business owners can purchase a bakery from the franchisor or another franchisee.
+The new owners will then need to manage the business day to day.